By Lye Han Jun (13A01A)

 It should be noted that Koi is a Taiwanese chain, though; perhaps home-grown brands such as Each a Cup or Makeshake might have been a better choice for the celebration of our nation’s 47th.
 Surely the question here should not solely be a matter of tastes, but also of supporting local entrepreneurs?
 This allows us to segue into the topic of, ah, imported talent.

 Let’s talk about London.
 You may have missed the headlines, but Feng Tian Wei recently brought home an individual bronze in table tennis.
-Dissent has been roiling online, stemming from the fact that Feng is but a naturalised citizen and her Singapore passport was only printed a year before she represented us at Beijing.
-A quick check of the Wikipedia page shows nearly a third of the athletes representing Singapore at this year’s Games were born and raised abroad.
-Ah ha, the plot thickens.
+Dissent has been roiling online, stemming from the fact that Feng is but a naturalised citizen, and her Singapore passport was only printed a year before she represented us at Beijing.
+A quick check of the Wikipedia page shows that nearly a third of the athletes representing Singapore at this year’s Games were born and raised abroad.
+Aha, the plot thickens.

 Feng’s supporters may point out Rule 6 of Chapter 1 of the Olympic Charter, which states that “the Olympic Games are competitions between athletes in individual or team events and not between countries”.
 However, the Games are, de facto, basically about competition between countries.
 Why else do countries rope in local designers to design national uniforms replete with flags and symbols on athletes’ chests and backs and shoulders?
 Why else are anthems broadcast and flags displayed at medal ceremonies?
 A simple Google search for “London Olympics” even gives you a convenient little tally of medals at the side, automatically organised by country.
 We would be fooling no one by maintaining that the Games are not fraught with inter-nation rivalry.